bfisher313/AILoyaltyMaximizer-Architecture/docs/03_LOGICAL_ARCHITECTURE.md

       "processingErrorsOrWarnings": ["string"] // Any issues encountered during extraction }
     ```

-*(This list can be expanded as more tools/agent functionalities are conceptualized for the system.)*

 ---
 *This page is part of the AI Loyalty Maximizer Suite - AWS Reference Architecture.
 For overall context, please see the [Architecture Overview](./00_ARCHITECTURE_OVERVIEW.md) or the main [README.md](../README.md) of this repository.*